Skip to main content

 The Center for Peer Support

-MHA's Center for Peer Support has the latest information and promotional materials on peer support, certification, peer-run programs, support groups, and current research on the efficacy of peer support.
+Mental Health America’s Center for Peer Support has the latest information and promotional materials on peer support, certification, peer-run programs, support groups, and current research on the efficacy of peer support.

-Learn more about The Center for Peer Support
+Learn more about the Center for Peer Support

-The MHA Network
+The Mental Health America Network

-Learn more about The MHA Network
+Learn more about our Affiliate Network

 Consumer Advocacy